 This new commentary is a great contribution to the existing works on Lamentations.
 Mackay is always insightful and practical.
 Thorough but not overly technical.

-Runners Up: There are a number of other helpful commentaries on the book of Lamentations.
+There are a number of other helpful commentaries on the book of Lamentations.
 At an introductory level is the work in the Tyndale series by R.K.
 Harrison.
 Seminary students and others doing in-depth study of the book will want to consult the commentary by Iain Provan.
 Preachers will find the works of Richard Brooks and F.B.
 Huey useful.

 All students of Scripture should also take the time to look at John Calvin’s commentary on Jeremiah and Lamentations.

 Other “Top 5 Commentaries” blog posts: